arnauddorgans/TabBarController/README.md

 ## Prior iOS 11 support

 TabBarController is optimized for iOS 11 and safeArea, if you want support iOS 9 & 10 you need to use additional insets.
-This library provide different ways to do so.
+This library provides different ways to do so.

 ### TabBar Top/Bottom Inset Constraint

-The TabBarChildControllerProtocol provide two optional properties that allows you to manage tabBar insets easily :
+The TabBarChildControllerProtocol provides two optional properties that allows you to manage TabBar insets easily :
 ```swift
 var tabBarTopInsetConstraint: NSLayoutConstraint!
 var tabBarBottomInsetConstraint: NSLayoutConstraint!